Dispute Los Angeles Parking Tickets From Your Mobile Phone

 To fight your citation, here are the steps to follow.

-- Apple iOS users will need to download the app for free at the App Store.
-Non-iPhone users can access the app directly from any web browser.
+- Users can access the app directly from any web browser.

 - The chatbot will then ask for specific information from you, such as where you received your citation and the kind of infraction.
 Answer the questions honestly so that the app can generate a script for your situation.